Gusabary/SAIL/Notes/optiver-sprint.md

 + **Subnet mask** is used to differentiate network address and host address from a given IP address
 + **A, B, C, D, E IP**
 + **the difference between IPv4 and IPv6**
++ Since IP does not have a inbuilt mechanism for sending error and control messages.
+It depends on  **ICMP** (Internet Control Message Protocol) to provide an error control.

 ### TCP